AgoraIO-Community/AgoraWinRT/README_en.md

 3. Channel

-   The channel of the source of the video
+   The channel of the source video

 4. User